Sandpoint Online Logo

 Lake Drives

 Lake Pend Oreille is not merely beautiful for those who are in boats on the water.
-With Sandpoint as the point of departure, there are many driving tours which offer wonderful scenery and the opportunity to stop for walks along the shoreline or, from up in the mountains, expansive lake vistas.
+There are many driving and biking tours that offer wonderful scenery and the opportunity to stop for walks along the shoreline or, from up in the mountains, expansive lake vistas.

 Highway Tour with Big Views

-An easy half-hour drive out of Sandpoint is simply east on Highway 200 toward Clark Fork, which offers excellent views down both the west arm of the lake and the south arm `bout as far as the eye can see.
-This route was recently designated a scenic byway in both Idaho and Montana, and there several pull-outs on the way to Hope where you can take in the view.
-A good destination would be to the Hope Peninsula and Samowen Park (1-800-280-CAMP) or farther on to the Cabinet Gorge Hatchery, where tours are available during business hours.
+An easy half-hour drive out of Sandpoint is simply east on Idaho State Highway 200 toward Clark Fork, which offers excellent views down both the west arm of the lake and the south arm `bout as far as the eye can see.
+This route is known as the Pend Oreille Scenic Byway in both Idaho and Montana, and there several pull-outs on the way to Hope where you can take in the view.
+A good destination would be to the Hope Peninsula and Sam Owen Park.
+To make campsite reservations, call 877-444-6777 or go online to www.recreation.gov.
+The campground manager/host is also available during the camping season by phoning 208-264-0209.
+Or go farther on to the Cabinet Gorge Hatchery, on the south side of the river southeast of Clark Fork, where tours are available during business hours.
+If you stay on the highway to the Montana line, it's a 33.4-mile drive.

 Expansive Vistas from Schweitzer Mountain

-Another easy half-hour jaunt from Sandpoint, offering a bird's-eye view, is up to Schweitzer Mountain Resort (263-9555), an easy 11 miles from city center.
+Another easy half-hour jaunt from Sandpoint, offering a bird's-eye view, is up to Schweitzer Mountain Resort (208-263-9555), an easy 11 miles from city center.
 Drive north two miles on Highway 95 and turn left on the Schweitzer Cutoff Road.
-Follow the signs up the mountain on the recently rebuilt, paved road.
+Turn right on North Boyer and follow the signs up the mountain nine miles on the paved Schweitzer Mountain road.
 At the village you can buy a ticket to ride the Great Escape Chair lift to the top of Schweitzer Peak, where you'll see sweeping mountain vistas and the outline of the northern end of the lake.
 You may even find some huckleberries; ask for directions to the best patches.

 The Full-Day Grand Circumnavigation

-If you're in the mood for a full day of driving around Lake Pend Oreille's 111 miles of shoreline, here's the Grand Loop Tour, with Sandpoint as the point of departure and final destination.
-To undertake the loop driving tour, which ventures onto gravel Forest Service roads from Clark Fork to Bayview) it's a good idea to have a copy of the U.S. Forest Service map for the Kaniksu National Forest, available for $4 from the Sandpoint Ranger District at 1500 Highway 2, Sandpoint, ID 83864, phone 208-263-5111.
-(The ranger district will mail maps if you send in payment.)
+If you're in the mood for a full day of driving around Lake Pend Oreille's 111 miles of shoreline, you can do a grand loop tour.
+To undertake the loop driving tour, which ventures onto gravel Forest Service roads from Clark Fork to Bayview, it's a good idea to have a copy of the U.S. Forest Service map for the Kaniksu National Forest, available for $14 in the Sandpoint General Store or from the Sandpoint Ranger District at 1500 Highway 2, Sandpoint, ID 83864, phone 208-263-5111.
+Be sure to top off the tank before entering Forest Service lands and bring a spare tire – or two!

-Start your driving tour in Sandpoint, where the easiest and best lake access is a block from downtown at City Beach -- surely one of the finest city parks anywhere.
-It's possible to explore to the north of the City Beach itself along an unmaintained shoreline jeep trail that goest past the former site of what was once the largest sawmill in the world, Humbird Mill, in the early 1900s.
+>Start your driving tour in Sandpoint, where the easiest and best lake access is a block from downtown at City Beach – surely one of the finest city parks anywhere.
+It's possible to explore to the north of the City Beach itself along a new shoreline trail that goes past the former site of what was once the largest sawmill in the world, Humbird Mill, in the early 1900s.
 Only scattered pilings attest to its history now.
+The Pend d’Oreille Bay Trail is a two-mile-long trail that begins just north of Sandpoint City Beach past Seasons at Sandpoint and extends to Black Rock in Ponderay.

-Continuing east past Ponderay and Kootenai, there is a public boat launch on the east side of Sunnyside Peninsula that is a good place to wet a line or launch a boat to explore around the Pack River delta.
+>Continuing east past Ponderay and Kootenai, there is a public boat launch on the east side of Sunnyside Peninsula that is a good place to wet a line or launch a boat to explore around the Pack River Delta.
+Take the Sunnyside Road Loop from Idaho State Highway 200, which returns to the highway a few miles east, near The Idaho Club.

-Heading east and now also bearing south, next stop is the hillside community of Hope, where there is another boat launch and swimming off the docks below the Highway 200 overpass.
-A bit farther on at the Hope Peninsula is Samowen Park, a fine Forest Service camping and picnic site with cobblestone beach, boat launch and the usual splendid views.
+>Heading east and now also bearing south, next stop is the hillside community of Hope, where there is another boat launch and swimming off the docks below the Highway 200 overpass.
+A bit farther on at the Hope Peninsula is Sam Owen Campground and Recreation Site, a fine Forest Service camping and picnic site with cobblestone beach, boat launch and the usual splendid views.

 To drive this southeast shore of Lake Pend Oreille, motorists must take to the High Drive, signed as Forest Road 278.
-Don't undertake this 30-plus mile drive on often rough gravel roads without a forest map (available at the Sandpoint Ranger District 263-5111).
-You'll be high above the lake, which can be sighted at only a few points, most specifically including the Johnson Viewpoint, high above the lake six miles from the Clark Fork bridge.
-You can each the lake at two public access points, the Forest Service campgound at Whiskey Rock Bay and the small resort village of Lakeview.
+Don't undertake this 30-plus mile drive on often-rough gravel roads without a forest map.
+You'll be high above the lake, which can be sighted at only a few points, most specifically including the Johnson Point Vista, high above the lake six miles from the Clark Fork bridge.
+You can reach the lake at three public access points, the Forest Service campground at Whiskey Rock Bay, and county docks and beaches at Cedar Creek and the small resort village of Lakeview.

-Heading north up the lake's western shore there are only a few public access points reached by land.
-One is Maiden Rock, reached by a new 1.5-mile trail at the end of Butler Creek Road, about five miles from Highway 95.
-There is a bit of public beach at Talache Landing, and futher north is Garfield Bay, with public areas, a large marina (263-9595), camping and restaurant.
-Just four miles north at the crow flies is also Bottle Bay with similar facilities.
+Heading north up the lake's western shore, there are only a few public access points reached by land.
+One is Evan's Landing, accessed by a 2-mile-long trail found on East Ridge Road off Little Blacktail Road.
+Another is Maiden Rock, reached by a 2-mile trail at the end of Butler Creek Road, about five miles from Highway 95.
+There is a bit of public beach at Talache Landing, and farther north is Garfield Bay, with public areas, a large marina (208-263-9595), camping and restaurant.
+Just four miles north as the crow flies is also Bottle Bay with similar facilities.

 About five miles across the lake is Sandpoint.
-Coming around Contest Point, you arrive at the Long Bridge which actually crosses the Pend Oreille River, and back to Sandpoint.
+Coming around Contest Point, you arrive at the Long Bridge, which tehnically crosses the Pend Oreille River, and back to Sandpoint.
 Phew, what a shoreline!

 Contents of this site are COPYRIGHT © Keokee Co.Publishing, Inc. All rights reserved.
 Click here to contact us.